rvsrvs/jasdev.github.io/_posts/2018-3-12-slowing-down-time.md

 ## Tempo

-Let’s explore tempo, and its (non)relation to time, in handful of domains.
-Namely, music, clocks, and mental/physical circadian rhythms.
+Let’s explore tempo, and its (non)relation to time in a couple of domains: music and clocks

 ### Music